Synthetic Regressing Control: Empirical Studies

 We study the effect of terrorism on per capita GDP in Basque, Spain.
 The Basque dataset is from \cite{AG:03}.
 It consists of per capita GDP of 17 regions in Spain from 1955 to 1997, and 12 other covariates of each region over the same time interval, representing education, investment, sectional shares, and population density in each region.
 We incorporate auxiliary covariates which include averages for the 13 characteristics from 1960 to 1969, and scale each covariate so that it has equal variance of outcomes.
 In this study, the treated unit is the Basque Country, and the treatment is the onset of separatist terrorism, which begins in 1970.

-\textbf{Placebo Analyses.} Similar to \cite{AG:03}, we conduct a placebo study to compare alternative estimators in the real data.
+\textbf{Placebo Analysis.} Similar to \cite{AG:03}, we conduct a placebo study to compare alternative estimators in the real data.
 We perform placebo analyses on each region, excluding Basque, as the placebo region.
 We calculate the mean squared prediction error (MSPE) for each region by taking the differences between its actual and fitted outcome paths in each of the post-period years (1970-1997), squaring these differences and then averaging them among these years.
-The results of our analysis are presented in Table \ref{realdata-placebo}, which shows that, on average, SMC tends to have the lowest MSPE.
-In addition, we include the pre-period fit of these estimator in Table \ref{realdata-fit} of Appendix to further demonstrate their performance.
-Interestingly, we observe that SMC does not exhibit the best pre-period fit on average (it is the second best), while ASC demonstrates the best pre-period fit on average.
-This observation suggests that SMC is less prone to over-fitting compared to ASC.
+The results of our analysis are presented in Table \ref{realdata-placebo}, which shows that, on average, SRC tends to have the lowest MSPE.
+In addition, we include the pre-period fit of these estimator in Table \ref{realdata-fit} of Appendix B to further demonstrate their performance.
+Interestingly, we observe that SRC does not exhibit the best pre-period fit on average (it is the second best), while GSC demonstrates the best pre-period fit on average.
+This observation suggests that SRC is less prone to over-fitting compared to ASC.

 \textbf{Synthetic Basque.} We estimate the effect of exposure to terrorism on GDP per capita in Basque, Spain.
-We present the GDP per capita for both Basque and its synthetic control, generated using the SC and SMC methods, in Figure \ref{fig:synthetic}.
+We present the GDP per capita for both Basque and its synthetic control, generated using the SC and SRC methods, in Figure \ref{fig:synthetic}.
 We also show the difference between the actual values and the synthetic values.
-Due to saving space and for ease of comparison, we just report the comparison between SMC and the original SC method, ignoring other estimators.
-We observe that SMC performs better in tracking the post-intervention trend.
-To gain a better understanding of the SMC method, we inspect the comprehensive weight $\theta_jw_j$ assigned to each control unit $j$ and compare it with the weights obtained from other methods.
+Due to saving space and for ease of comparison, we just report the comparison between SRC and the original SC method, ignoring other estimators.
+To gain a better understanding of the SRC method, we inspect the comprehensive weight $\theta_jw_j$ assigned to each control unit $j$ and compare it with the weights obtained from other methods.
 The results are reported in Table \ref{basque-syn}.
-The SC, dSC, and MASC methods assign positive weights to just two control units.
-The lasso method assigns positive weights to four control units.
-Comparing to them, SMC assigns non-zero weight to four units.
-It is important to note that OLS has no zero weight as it is not constrained.
-This suggests that, compared with other methods with constraints, SMC's greater flexibility may bring greater predictive power.
+The SC, dSC, and MASC methods assign non-zero weights to just two control units.
+The lasso method assigns non-zero weights to six control units.
+Comparing to them, SRC assigns non-zero weights to five units.
+It is important to note that OLS does not have zero weight since it is not subject to constraints.
+These findings suggest that, in contrast to other constrained methods, the greater flexibility of SRC may contribute to enhanced predictive power.